nodeshift/nodejs-reference-architecture/docs/development/secure-development-process.md

 ### Managing access and content of public and private data stores

-Modern development flows often use public and private data stores including npm and github.
+Modern development flows often use public and private data stores including npm and GitHub.
 We recommend the following:

 * Enable Two-Factor Authentication (2FA)
 * Ensure projects use a `.npmignore`, `.gitignore`, etc. to avoid